 A hearing often takes more than 30 days to prepare.
-While you wait for your hearing, you can keep on getting a service that already started before our original Notice of Action decision to stop it.
+While you wait for your hearing, you can keep on getting a service that already started before our original Notice of Adverse Benefit Determination decision to stop it.
 You must ask the state to continue the service within 10 days of getting our Notice of Appeal Resolution that confirmed our denial.
-If you continue the service and the judge agrees with the original decision, you may have to pay the cost of the services that you received after the date on the original Adverse Benefit Determination.
+If you continue the service and the judge agrees with the original decision, you may have to pay the cost of the services that you received after the date on the original Notice of Adverse Benefit Determination.

-Fast (expedited) Hearing - If you and your provider believe that you have an urgent medical problem that cannot wait for a regular hearing process, say that you need a fast (expedited) hearing and fax the Appeal and Hearing Request form to the OHP Hearings Unit.
-We suggest that you include a statement from your provider explaining why it is urgent.
-You should get a decision from the State Hearings Unit in 3 workdays.
+Fast (expedited) Hearing - If you or your provider believe that you have an urgent medical problem that cannot wait for a regular hearing process, say that you need a fast (expedited) hearing and fax the Appeal and Hearing Request form to the OHP Hearings Unit.
+We suggest that you include a statement from your provider as to whether you are entitled to a fast hearing.
+You should get a decision from the State Hearings Unit in 2 workdays.
 The Hearing Unit's fax number is 503-945-6035.
 Members who are dissatisfied with the disposition of a Complaint or Appeal may present their complaints to the Oregon Health Authority (OHA) Ombudsman by calling toll-free at 877-642-0450.
+You may also find a complaint form at https://apps.state.or.us/Forms/Served/he3001.pdf.
+UHA will fully cooperate with the investigation.
+UHA will follow any recommendation for resolution of the grievance given by the OHA Ombudsman.